shohinsan/MeetMinder/.github/pull_request_template.md

 <!--

-This PR optimizes the writing platform's interface, simplifying the submission process and integrating an automated proofreading feature, which enhances the overall experience for writers and authors.
+This PR optimizes platform's interface, simplifying the submission process and integrating an automated proofreading feature, which enhances the overall experience for coders.

 -->

-- [ ] Adds new chapter/section
+- [ ] Adds new feature
-- [ ] Manuscript changes
+- [ ] Code changes

-### How did you verify your manuscript works?
+### How did you verify your code works?

 <!--